r4ulcl/nTask/README.md

 ## API Endpoints manager

-The NetTask manager exposes the following API endpoints for the user/manager:
+The nTask manager exposes the following API endpoints for the user/manager:

 - `GET /task`: Get information about all tasks.
 - `POST /task`: Add a new task.